Greenwood Furnace State Park

 Feeding wild animals such as bear, raccoon, duck, goose, and skunk is strongly discouraged.
 When wildlife loses its fear of people, these animals become pests and dangerous situations can result.
 Please help in maintaining healthy wildlife populations by not feeding the animals.

-The land of Greenwood Furnace State Park was once the home of the Ona Jutta Hage (Juniata), the People of the Standing Stone.
-The name comes from a tall stone obelisk that stood in their village at present-day Huntingdon.
-By the time of William Penn, the Iroquois Confederation claimed the Juniata Valley, and allowed groups of Shawnee and Tuscarora to resettle there.
+The land of Greenwood Furnace State Park was once the home of the People of the Standing Stone.
+The name comes from a tall stone obelisk that once stood in Huntingdon.
+By the time of William Penn, the Iroquois Confederation claimed the Juniata Valley and allowed groups of Shawnee and Tuscarora Indians to resettle there.

 Greenwood Works 1834 - 1904

 After purchasing the Freedom Iron Works in nearby Burnham in 1833, Norris, Rawle and Co. needed a steady supply of iron.
-A suitable location with iron ore, limestone, water and trees was found here.
-Greenwood Furnace went into blast on June 5, 1834.
+A suitable location with iron ore, limestone, water, and trees was found here so they built Greenwood Furnace, which went into blast on June 5, 1834.
 The charcoal-fueled furnace produced about four tons of pig iron ingots per day with an annual output of around 1,200 tons.
 The iron was hauled by wagons over Stone Mountain to Freedom Iron Works to be turned into wrought iron.

-In 1856, the Freedom Iron Company began producing superior quality locomotive tires, railroad car wheels and axles for the booming railroad industry, utilizing iron produced at the Greenwood Works.
-A decade later, Wright built a Bessemer works at the Freedom plant, which was overseen by his friend Andrew Carnegie.
+In 1856, the Freedom Iron Company began producing superior quality locomotive tires, railroad car wheels, and axles for the booming railroad industry, utilizing iron produced at the Greenwood Works.
 To fill the demand, the company expanded to four furnaces, including an additional stack here in 1864.
 Greenwood Furnace was the only known charcoal ironworks in the state to operate two or more stacks side-by-side.

 Greenwood Furnace No. 2 had a capacity of about five tons per day, with an annual output of 1,800 gross tons.
 Instead of waterpower, this stack utilized steam power, which used the hot gasses from the furnace to fuel the boiler.
 The older furnace was converted to steam power at this time.
 By the early 1880s, iron production topped 3,000 tons annually, making this site one of the largest charcoal furnace operations in the state.

-By 1885, the older furnace was dismantled, and the second stack was remodeled and enlarged in 1889 and 1902.
-However, changing economics, newer and more efficient fuels and processes, and the shifting of industry to larger urban-centered complexes coupled with the depletion of local natural resources led to the closing of Greenwood Furnace in 1904.
+By 1885, the older furnace was dismantled.
+The second stack was remodeled and enlarged in 1889 and 1902.
+However, changing economics, newer and more efficient fuels and processes, and the shifting of industry to larger urban-centered complexes coupled with the depletion of local natural resources led to the closing of Greenwood Furnace in December of 1904.
 The village and the way of life it represented became a mere curiosity, a fading memory of a time when charcoal iron reigned supreme.
 Greenwood Furnace soon became a ghost town.
-The workers moved away as the town was torn down.
+The workers moved away as the village and furnace were torn down.

 Greenwood Forest Tree Nursery 1906 - 1993

 In 1906, the Commonwealth of Pennsylvania purchased the former ironworks land and established the Greenwood Forest Tree Nursery to reclaim the depleted forests.
 The area around Greenwood Furnace, having been enriched by years of charcoal dust and fly ash, was found to be well-suited for growing trees.
-Seedlings remained in the nursery beds for one to two years before they could be transplanted.
 The first seedlings taken from these beds were used to fill in bare spots in the surrounding area.
-By 1909 seedlings were shipped to distances far away from the nursery.
+By 1909, seedlings were shipped to distances far away from the nursery.

 In 1936, Furnace Stack #2 was restored as a monument to the heritage of our state forest lands coming from old industrial concerns.
 Six original buildings and the cemetery remain, including the mansion, church, and blacksmith and wagon shop.
 In 1976, archeological work began to uncover the hidden remains of the community.
 In 1989, the National Park Service established the Greenwood Furnace Historic District.
 In 1995, Greenwood Furnace was designated a Historic Landmark by ASM International (formerly the American Society for Metals), the 95th site in the world to be so honored.
 This distinction recognizes the superior quality of Greenwood Iron that was used in the westward expansion of America’s railroads.